 Symptoms associated with this pattern my include extreme emotional reactions, alternating happiness and anger, fatigue, hot flashes, night sweating, bloating, back pain, missed periods, and menopause type symptoms.

-Thank you for visiting Acupuncture Connecticut (CT) we serve Milford, Orange, Stratford, Bridgeport, Fairfield, and surrounding Connecticut areas.
+Thank you for visiting Acupuncture Connecticut we proudly serve Orange, Milford, West Haven, New Haven, Stratford, Bridgeport, Fairfield, and surrounding Connecticut areas.

 Reference Web Sites